Alonso-del-Arte/warnings-library/README.md

 reason for this is that I'm thinking I want to submit this to Maven, and it's my understanding that Maven requires reverse domain name naming.

+For the integrated development environment (IDE), I'm using Apache NetBeans 11.2 running on Java 8, even though the computer I'm using has Java 21 (both the Java Development Kit and the Java Runtime Environment).

 Note that this warnings library is going to be a source dependency, not a test dependency like the Test Frame testing framework.